Pre-baccalaureate Certificate in Peacebuilding

 Whether or not you already have a bachelor's degree you can pursue this certificate, but you must meet all of the undergraduate admission requirements of the university.
 The certificate can be completed without enrollment in a major or it can be used to complement a major already in process.

-Consult the Undergraduate Bulletin (PDF) and Curriculum Guide list for more details on requirements and courses for this certificate.
+Consult the Undergraduate Bulletin (PDF) and Curriculum Guides for more details on requirements and courses for this certificate.
 Learn more about the School of Social Sciences, Business and Education.